 - All requests should be from Arizona residents.

-- Draft requests for a Greeting should not be longer than one page.
+- Draft requests should not be longer than one page.

-- At least six weeks’ notice is required to provide Greetings, Commendations, Proclamations and to light the Capitol Dome.
+- At least six (6) weeks notice is required to provide Commendations, Proclamations and to light the Capitol Dome.

 - Draft language may be edited and rewritten at the discretion of the Governor’s Office.